Human Rights Act 2004: Support

 Jon Stanhope, who served on council for ACT civil liberties as president, states that the Human Rights Act is "one of the most important pieces of legislation" passed in Australia.
 Nevertheless, Stanhope acknowledges that "the act is not an end in itself" but will be used to encourage norms and customs that respect human rights.

-Michael Walton, a senior lecture of public policy at Harvard Kennedy School stated, that this piece of legislation provides an honest accounting of the International Covenant on Civil and Political Rights.
+Michael Walton, a senior lecturer in public policy at Harvard Kennedy School, stated that this piece of legislation provides an honest accounting of the International Covenant on Civil and Political Rights.
 Notwithstanding, Walton takes issue with specific sections of the Act.
 For example, when an individual's rights have been violated under the Act, there is no path to remuneration through litigation.

 George Williams, a at the University of New South Wales, and Lara Kostakidis-Lianos, a member of the University of New South Wales Law Journal, wrote about the connection between the Human Rights Act and the International Covenant on Civil and Political Rights.
 The pair comment that the Act's biggest advantage is the board spectrum of knowledge available.
 According to them, by using this knowledge to iteratively refine itself, this legislation might be Australia's greatest tool to protect rights and responsibilities, despite concerns of opaque terminology.

 Jim McGinty, a retired Attorney-General of Western Australia, describes the legislation as "ground-breaking" and providing an "express list" of civil and political protections.
 McGinty comments, that unlike previous protections, the Human Rights Act establishes a connection between the individual and the government; without this partnership, the rights enshrined in the Act may become brittle, similar to analogous protections afforded within other legislative accounts.